MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/guidance-content.md

 - *Endpoint security:* Use [Azure Private Link](/azure/private-link/private-link-overview) to access PaaS solutions over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
 Contoso Fiber chose Private Link for the following reasons:

-    - *Enhanced-security communication:* It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to help protect against data leakage.
+    - *Enhanced-security communication.* It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to help protect against data leakage.
-    - *Minimal effort:* The private endpoints support the web app platform and database platform that the web app uses.
+    - *Minimal effort.* The private endpoints support the web app platform and database platform that the web app uses.
 Both platforms mirror existing on-premises configurations, so minimal change is required.

 - *Network security:* Use [Azure Firewall](/azure/firewall/overview) to control inbound and outbound traffic at the network level.
 Use [Azure Bastion](/azure/bastion/bastion-overview) to connect to virtual machines with enhanced security, without exposing RDP/SSH ports.
 Contoso Fiber adopted a hub-and-spoke network topology and wanted to put shared network security services in the hub.
 Azure Firewall improves security by inspecting all outbound traffic from the spokes to increase network security.
 Contoso Fiber needed Azure Bastion for enhanced-security deployments from a jump host in the DevOps subnet.